Yumsem Matey

-Yumsem Matey is a politician from Lazu Village, (OLLO Community) Tirap Dist.
-Arunachal Pradesh, state in India.
+Yumsem Matey was a politician from Lazu Village, (OLLO Community) Tirap Dist.
+Arunachal Pradesh, is a state in India.

-He is member of Arunachal Pradesh Assembly from Khonsa West in Tirap district.
-He belong to Indian National congress.
+He was a member of the Arunachal Pradesh Assembly from Khonsa West constituency in Tirap district.
+He belongs to the Indian National Congress.

 First Graduate from OLLO Community (BA.Hons.in History), in the year 1992–93, from Government College, Itanagar, Arunachal Pradesh.

 Served as District Adult Education Officer (DAEO) in Changlang, Changlang District, Arunachal Pradesh.